kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 `storageManager` is a general interface, each kind of storage should have its own implementation.
 LVM StorageManager will be introduced in alpha phase, acting as the default StorageManager.
-During start-up, two new environment variables are needed for the provisioner DaemonSet:
+During start-up, a new environment variable is needed for the provisioner DaemonSet:

-* `STORAGE_BACKEND` to determine which StorageManager instance to start
 * `PROVISIONER_NAME` to specify the name of the provisioner, its value matches the Provisioner specified in the StorageClass.
+It will be default to `local-volume-provisioner` if not specified.

 **Note:** Currently we already have a `provisionerName` in `RuntimeConfig` of the plugin, which is in format of `local-volume-provisioner-${NODE_NAME}-${NODE_ID}`, it is annotated in PVs with `AnnProvisionedBy`, to indicate which PVs are up to a certain node.
 To distinguish it from the new env `PROVISIONER_NAME`, we will rename it to `provisionerTag`.

-A StorageManager instance is responsible for:

-1. Monit available capacity for provisioning, and update the capacity in StorageClass if there is a change.
-2. Provide the ability to create volumes, detailed in the volume creation section.

-A new field `storageSources` will be added into the configuration ConfigMap, to illustrate available storage source for provisioning.
+New field `storageBackend` will be added into the configuration ConfigMap, to specify the backend, and only lvm is supported for alpha phase; Field `volumeGroup` will also be added to illustrate available volume group for lvm.

 ```
 kind: ConfigMap